-Adult carpenter bees are oval and have a very robust appearance; depending on their exact species, they can grow to between 1/4 and 1 inch in length.
+Adult carpenter bees are oval and have a very robust appearance.
+Depending on their exact species, they can grow to between 1/4 and 1 inch in length.
 Carpenter bees are black and yellow, and more often than not, they are lacking stripes.
-Their body is fuzzy except for their abdomen which is smooth and hairless unlike the completely fuzzy bumble bee that they are often confused with.
+Their body is fuzzy except for their abdomen which is smooth and hairless, unlike the completely fuzzy bumble bee that they are often confused with.

 Where are carpenter bees found?

 Carpenter bees create their nests in pieces of wood, preferably softwood that has not been painted or sealed or that is very old.
-Carpenter bee nests are commonly found in decks, porches, roof eaves, wooden playgrounds, wooden shingles, sheds, and wood furniture.
+Carpenter bee nests are commonly found in decks, porches, roof eaves, wooden playgrounds, wooden shingles, sheds, and wooden furniture.
 There is only one female per nest, but several females may pick the same piece of wood to nest in.
 This, coupled with the fact that they tend to use the same galleries for many years in a row, means that carpenter bees can do quite a bit of damage to a wooden structure that they are nesting in.

 Female carpenter bees have a stinger and their venom is strong enough to cause an allergic reaction in people.
 The good news is that the female is very docile and rarely stings unless she is being directly attacked.
-Males do not have a stinger, but are super aggressive and will fly and buzz around as a potential threat to the nest.
+Males do not have a stinger, but are super aggressive and will fly and buzz around a potential threat to the nest.

 What do carpenter bees eat?